 - Positive effects of Medicaid coverage

-A significant amount of study and research have gone into determining the impact of Medicaid on students who receive coverage while in school.
+A significant amount of study and research has gone into determining the impact of Medicaid on students who receive coverage while in school.
 Quite naturally, the government agencies who contribute the funding for state Medicaid are anxious to know that the funding is having a positive impact, and is accomplishing what the program is intended to do.
 Statistics compiled on this subject are uniformly positive about the huge impact Medicaid coverage has on students in school and long afterward, when they reach adulthood.

 Research has shown that children covered by Medicaid in school retain better health as adults, with fewer trips to the hospital and fewer visits to the emergency room.
 Medicaid-eligible children have also shown that they are more likely to graduate from high school or college, earn bigger salaries, and pay more taxes than students who receive no Medicaid coverage due to ineligibility.